satyamkumar090/predii_Assignm/README.md

   2.1 PDF Text Extraction

-        1)Using PyMuPDF (fitz)
+        1) Using PyMuPDF (fitz)

-        2)Each page is read and converted to raw text
+        2) Each page is read and converted to raw text

-        3)Some pages contain only partial text because torque tables are actually embedded images
+        3) Some pages contain only partial text because torque tables are actually embedded images

-        4)A fallback OCR method using pytesseract was attempted but accuracy was low due to: a)Thin table lines
-              c)Inconsistent font rendering
+        4) A fallback OCR method using pytesseract was attempted but accuracy was low due to: a)Thin table lines c)Inconsistent font rendering c)Multi-column layouts
-              c)Multi-column layouts

   2.2 Text Chunking

-      1) Manual text is split into Maximum ~200–250 words per chunk
+      1) Manual text is split into Maximum 250 words per chunk

       2) Table rows remain grouped where possible

-      3)This improves contextual retrieval during querying
+      3) This improves contextual retrieval during querying

   2.3 Embeddings & Vector Store

     1) SentenceTransformer: all-MiniLM-L6-v2

     2) FAISS IndexFlatIP for similarity search

  Embeddings allow retrieval even when the query wording differs from the manual text.

  2.4 Retrieval-Augmented LLM Query

   The RAG query flow:

    1) User → “Torque for brake caliper bolts”